RuobinGong/RuobinGong.github.io/_pages/about.md

 ### Sound the Gong

-I contribute a column for the IMS Bulletin, in which I chronicle some enlightening (and mostly delightful) experiences in the statistics profession and data science education.
+I write a contributed column for the IMS Bulletin, in which I chronicle some enlightening (and mostly delightful) experiences in the statistics profession and data science education.

 * The laws of the jungle: data science edition ([file](https://RuobinGong.github.io/files/Gong2023-IMS52-1.pdf))